 Rights of way

 A right of way is legally a highway and anyone can use them at any time.
-There are different types of rights of way, some you can walk, on while others you can ride, cycle, or drive a vehicle on.
-See further information on rights of way and accessing land on GOV.UK.
+There are different types of rights of way, for walking, riding, cycling and driving.

 Rights of way definitive map

-Cumbria County Council (CCC) are the Highway Authority responsible for the maintenance and upkeep of the public rights of way network in Cumbria.
-The alignment and status of public rights of way in Cumbria are shown in the definitive map.
-For further information on the definitive map, including frequently asked questions, see the Definitive Map information on CCC's website.
+Cumbria County Council are the Highway Authority responsible for the maintenance and upkeep of the public rights of way network in Cumbria.
+The definitive map shows the alignment and status of public rights of way in Cumbria.

 Footpath diversion orders